 However, even the NIH (National Institutes of Health) says there is Lasting immunity found after recovery from COVID-19.
 If that’s incorrect, then this leading health authority should do a better job with what they say.
 “The research was funded in part by NIH’s National Institute of Allergy and Infectious Diseases (NIAID) and National Cancer Institute (NCI).
 Results were published on January 6, 2021, in Science.”
 My only quibble with that published study is that it only had 188 participants: Immunological memory to SARS-CoV-2 assessed for up to 8 months after infection (Science, 5 February 2021).
 Looks like it was primarily targeting immune response without specifying health status, but included various ages, so I do agree with the friend that noted this find was somewhat vague.

 CDC ramps up scrutiny of rare post-vaccination ‘breakthrough infections’ (Washington Post, 9 April 2021)

 So far, 5,800 fully vaccinated people have caught Covid anyway in US, CDC says (CNN, 15 April 2021)

-Something potentially cropping up in the news that was covered back in September 2020 by Lee et al. in data commissioned by Victoria is antibody dependent enhancement: Antibody-dependent enhancement and SARS-CoV-2 vaccines and therapies…
+Something potentially cropping up in the news that was covered by Lee et al. in data commissioned by Victoria is antibody dependent enhancement: Antibody-dependent enhancement and SARS-CoV-2 vaccines and therapies (Nature, September 2020)…

 (Wait, what? — Antibody Dependent Enhancement “…occurs when the antibodies generated during an immune response recognize and bind to a pathogen, but they are unable to prevent infection.
 Instead, these antibodies act as a ‘Trojan horse,’ allowing the pathogen to get into cells and exacerbate the immune response.”)